taichoup/dnd5e-webapp/README.md

 - Option to choose qty of monsters (with grouped initiative) in the battle section
 - Optional battleground grid with adjustable scale and grid snap for avatars
+- Nicer animations and transitions with http://reactcommunity.org/react-transition-group/css-transition ?

 ### Popups